algbio/MFD-ILP/MFD in DAGS/README.md

-# Fast and exact ILP-based solvers for the Minimum Flow Decomposition problem, and variants of it
+# Minimum Flow Decompostion Variants in DAGs

 This repository contains solvers for the Minimum Flow Decomposition (MFD) problem, and variants of it, described in the paper: